 Since 2001, the scope of Thinkers50 has broadened to include a range of activities that support our mission of providing innovative access to powerful business and management ideas – ideas that will make the world a better place.

 That mission is based on three core beliefs:

 - Ideas have the power to change the world.

 - New thinking can create a better future.

-Today, the Thinkers50 brand is admired globally for its objectivity and market intelligence, confirming its position as the leading independent authority in management ideas.
+The Thinkers50 brand, built on our core values of independence, integrity, and accessibility, is admired globally for objective market intelligence, confirming our position as the leading authority in management ideas.

-The Thinkers50 also has a growing reputation for innovation in the thought-leadership world.
-Developing new ways to share the best thinking is at the heart of what we do.
-Our new Thinkers50 iPad Apps are a great example of that, and we will continue to introduce new idea-sharing technologies.
+Thinkers50 also has a growing reputation for innovation in the world of ideas.
+Developing new ways to share the best of management thinking is at the heart of what we do.
+That’s why we have launched our debate-igniting video blog series, Thinkers50 Direct, book publishing, podcasting, 50 second Q&As, and much more.

 Stuart Crainer and Des Dearlove are internationally recognized experts and commentators on management thinking.
 For two decades they have championed the very best new management ideas through Thinkers50.

 The editors of the Financial Times Handbook of Management, Stuart and Des are the authors of a number of best-selling books, including: Generation Entrepreneur (runner-up in the WH Smith Best Business Book of the Year), Gravy Training, What We Mean When We Talk About Leadership, and the six-book Thinkers50 McGraw Hill book series.
 Their books are available in more than 20 languages.